rdegges/rdegges-blog/articles/2010/reflections-on-the-django-deployment-and-djan.md

-% Reflections on the Django Deployment and Ecosystem Workshops
+Title: Reflections on the Django Deployment and Ecosystem Workshops
-%
+Date: 2010-12-12 09:25
-%
+Author: Randall Degges

-# Reflections on the Django Deployment and Ecosystem Workshops
+Tags: python, django

 Earlier this week, I attended the two day [Revolution Systems][] Django workshop in Santa Monica, CA. Day one was the "Django Deployment Workshop", and day two